nadsmal/nadsmal/README.md

-- 👋 Hi, I’m @nadsmal
+- 👋 Hi, I’m Nadia
-- 👀 I’m interested in improving health outcomes and health equity using public health data
+- I’m interested in improving healthcare outcomes and improving business processes using data.
-- 😄 Pronouns: She/Her
+- Pronouns: She/Her

 <!---
 nadsmal/nadsmal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.